We’ve been told this many times by our friends and family, our co-workers, and the health and fitness professionals we see in the media.

 Now that I’ve given my pep talk (haha), let’s get a game plan going!
 A good place to start is by making a few SMART (specific-measurable-attainable-realistic-timely) goals to help you in your first steps on your path to eating healthy.
 For example, if you drink a lot of soda, replace one can of soda with a glass of water everyday.
 Do this for a week and then replace another soda with a glass of water a week after.
 Continue this until you don’t drink soda anymore, or if you do, only drink it on special occasions.

 Please understand that I’m not expecting you to eliminate all the comfort food that you like.
 If you want a cheat meal have a cheat meal.
 Just don’t binge and eat the whole kitchen cabinet.
-Follow the 80/20 rule if possible, or any variation above that (85/15, 90/10, but nothing below 80/20), where 80% of your total caloric intake is as healthy as can be and the rest is your treat to yourself if you wish.
+Follow the 80/20 rule if possible, or any variation of that (85/15, 90/10, but at least 80/20).
+This means 80% of your total caloric intake is as healthy as can be and the rest is your treat to yourself if you wish.
 Overtime, however, you may find that eating healthy makes you happy and forces you to be creative with how you prepare and cook your meals.
 This has happened to me and I find it fun to experiment and make so called “healthy” comfort food, such as paleo hamburgers.
 Food should be your friend and not your enemy and eating healthy has caused me to learn that lesson.
 Hopefully it can do the same for you.

 Thanks for stopping by and please comment down below by sharing your thoughts.
 See ya next time!